hashicorp/terraform-provider-azurerm/website/docs/r/postgresql_hyperscale_cluster.html.markdown

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-* `create` - (Defaults to 60 minutes) Used when creating the PostgreSQL HyperScale Cluster.
+* `create` - (Defaults to 3 hours) Used when creating the PostgreSQL HyperScale Cluster.
 * `read` - (Defaults to 5 minutes) Used when retrieving the PostgreSQL HyperScale Cluster.
-* `update` - (Defaults to 60 minutes) Used when updating the PostgreSQL HyperScale Cluster.
+* `update` - (Defaults to 3 hours) Used when updating the PostgreSQL HyperScale Cluster.
-* `delete` - (Defaults to 60 minutes) Used when deleting the PostgreSQL HyperScale Cluster.
+* `delete` - (Defaults to 3 hours) Used when deleting the PostgreSQL HyperScale Cluster.

 ## Import